openstack-k8s-operators/ci-framework/docs/source/development/01_guidelines.md

 If you would like to bring attention to your patch before a reviewer has made it to your patch reach out in our [slack channel](https://redhat.enterprise.slack.com/archives/C03MD4LG22Z)

+## PR Approval Policy

+All pull requests must be approved by at least two reviewers, excluding the PR owner.

+Please note that this requirement is a project-specific guideline rather than a tooling constraint, as Prow does not currently support enforcing a minimum number of approvals.

+This policy is in place to ensure code quality and to minimize the risk of introducing breaking changes.